itzteddylicious/dotThink/README.md

 The project has one form ```DiaryEntryForm``` for getting diary entry information.

 ### __Urls__
-The project has multiple URLs for all the functions of the website
+The project has multiple URLs for all the functions of the website <br>
 ```default page``` to load homepage. <br>
 ```login page``` to load login form. <br>
 ```register page``` to load register form. <br>